 How to find your ideal customers

 This depends on your product.
-For Muna this means small to mid-sized (10 - 40 employees), modern and tech-focused, young and open-minded, and ideally SaaS businesses.
+For Startup Costs this means indie makers to small-sized (2 - 20 employees), modern and tech-focused, young and open-minded, and ideally SaaS businesses.

 How to reach out to your network